SlenderStone/MessageHandler.Documentation/handlers.md

 * [Learn how to develop handlers](/documentation/developing-handlers)

-If you're not into software development, check out the gallery for existing handlers.
+## If you're not into software development, check out the gallery for existing handlers

-## Handlers in our gallery

  * [Gallery](/handlers/gallery)